-- We are a significantly underfunded school compared with nearly all schools nationally.
-This is because we are an expanding school, and our budget is based on the previous year's census, so we are underfunded to the tune of around £120K a year. - The Office for National Statistics judges the community as exactly average in terms of income and employment (documentation available), this agrees with the most recent ASP (2018) which shows the school deprivation factor as average (i.e. between 40th and 60th percentile) - The Coppice is a converter academy - We are a larger than average primary school with 678 on role; this includes our own Nursery with 68 (i.e. 46 FTE pupils).
-At present we are expanding to three form entry (complete in September 2019) - Pupil mobility is relatively low - In Worcestershire primary schools are few because of a well-established three tier system. - We have one NQT and two post-NQTs in school at present. - We have an excellence in extra-curricular gymnastics with children competing at national level and have been Under-11 national champions (2017) - In recent years, significant numbers of children on entry have been identified with Speech and Language problems.
-Accordingly, we have developed our own Speech and Language Unit. - Historically, around 25-30% of our intake has come from Birmingham - The Coppice serves a local community which includes a Worcestershire Local Authority housing estate of around 350 dwellings (data provided by BDHT) - Headteacher is an LLE
+- We are significantly underfunded compared with nearly all schools nationally.
+This is because we are an expanding school (our budget being based on the previous year's census), leaving us underfunded by around £100K a year.
+In addition, Worcestershire is in the F40, with a differential of around £425 per pupil per year compared with the national average schools funding, amounting to a shortfall of around £250,000 overall compared with an average funded school of our size.
+So a total shortfall of around £350,000. - The Office for National Statistics judges the community as exactly average in terms of income and employment (documentation available), this agrees with the current RAISEonline which shows the school deprivation factor as average (i.e. between 40th and 60th percentile) - The Coppice is a converter academy - We are a larger than average primary school with 583 on role; this includes our own Nursery with 59 (i.e. 36 FTE pupils).
+At present we are expanding to three form entry. - Pupil mobility is relatively low - In Worcestershire primary schools are few because of a well established three tier system. - We have three NQTs and three post-NQTs in school at present. - We have an excellence in extra-curricular gymnastics with children competing at national level and have been Under-11 national champions. - In recent years significant numbers of children on entry have been identified with Speech and Language problems.
+Accordingly, we have developed our own Speech and Language Unit. - Historically, around 25-30% of our intake has come from Birmingham - The Coppice serves a local community which includes a Worcestershire Local Authority housing estate of around 350 dwellings (data provided by BDHT)